juanmamaffei/rails_react_router_template/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This project is a template for projects with Rails and React.
+It also has some sample components (Home, Contact and About).

-* Ruby version
+* Ruby 3.0.

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails 6.1.

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* React 17.

-* ...
+* React-router 6.